wnarifin/rgemma/README.md

 R package to use Google's gemma (and gemini) via API on R

 ## Acknowledgment
 This package was modified from gemini.R [https://jhk0530.github.io/gemini.R/].
-I thank the original author for the wonderfulk package.
+I thank the original author for the wonderful package.

 This is a customized fork, combining both gemma and gemini in generic functions.
 The original author of gemini.R has also added separate gemma_* functions for using gemma.
 So, this fork attempts to keep the functions simple, providing functions that work for both gemma and gemini.